 The F-111C was sold exclusively to Australia.
 It incorporated a mixture of design elements of the FB-111 and F-111E.

-The definitive F-111F sported engines with thirty-five percent more thrust, an upgraded radar and a Pave Tack infrared targeting pod that allowed crew to identify targets on the ground and hit them with precision-guided munitions.
+The definitive F-111F sported engines with thirty-five percent more thrust, upgraded radar and a Pave Tack infrared targeting pod that allowed the crew to identify targets on the ground and hit them with precision-guided munitions.

 Starting in the mid–1970s, forty-two F-111As were converted into unarmed EF-111A Raven electronic jamming platforms at a cost $1.5 billion.
 The EF-111’s key system was an ALQ-99E jamming pod that emitted radiation that scrambled radars in the vicinity, permitting entire formations of aircraft to pass in its wake undetected.
 When active, the jammer’s current literally caused the hairs on the crew’s heads to stand as it crackled through the plane.
 Thus, the Raven was known as the “Spark Vark” to its pilots.
 The EF-111 is distinguishable by the receiver pod on the tail fin.